Bedrock-OSS/bedrock-wiki-legacy/_posts/2020-10-12-guide-migration-announcement.md

 The Beginner's Guide, https://guide.bedrock.dev, is currently actual as of v1.16.0.
 I have covered almost every single aspect of Add-On creation in it.
 However, the Guide has grown too big to manage myself, to bring in edits and new subGuides every time the Add-On API is changed.
 That is why the Guide is now going fully Open Source!
-Since GitHub provides much better collaboration techniques, the Guide is currently being ported over there, to be eventually merged with https://wiki.bedrock.dev.
-(The `guide.bedrock.dev` will start pointing to the new location).
+Since GitHub provides much better collaboration techniques, the Guide is currently being ported over there, to be eventually merged with https://wiki.bedrock.dev. <!--more--> (The `guide.bedrock.dev` will start pointing to the new location).
 And **you** can help!

 - *Has the guide helped you do your first steps in Add-On creation?*